-The Blue Dot mission continues with long-standing experiments on the International Space Station into the space environment
+The Blue Dot mission continued long-standing experiments on the International Space Station into the space environment

 Radiation levels in space are up to 15 times higher than on Earth.
 As soon as humans leave the protective shield that is Earth’s atmosphere, space radiation becomes a serious concern.